Abstract Factory Pattern Tutorial

 13. Finally, rename Client to Restaurant.

-14. Click OK to confirm the changes, and apply the pattern.
-The following diagram is obtained.
+14. Click OK to confirm the changes and apply the pattern.
+The following diagram will be generated:

 diagram formed